Feeding and matching a 1/4 lambda circumference loop antenna.

 Matching a 1/4 lambda circumference loop antenna.

 G0CWT uses a broadband ferrite core transformer to match the 50 Ohms coax feeder to the loop.
-It has separated primary and secondary windings.
+Coupling between his primary and secondary windings is mechanically tight, with the drawback of also capacitive coupling.

 A suitable transformer can be inserted in any point into the loop :